Reverse Osmosis Tank Not Filling?

 This number is the amount of water your RO system is producing over a 24 hour period.

-If you want an hourly water production rate, simply divide the number by 24.
+If you want to know the hourly water production rate or your reverse osmosis system, simply divide the number above by 24.